-A record number of biotechs are going public.
+After a record run, fewer biotechs are going public.
 Here's how they're performing.

 Initial public offerings are the lifeblood of the biotech industry.
 Stock listings give young companies access to the vast amount of cash necessary to advance their drugs through clinical development, and their venture backers a crucial opportunity to earn a return and form new biotechs.